neuroFuzz/surreptitious/README.md

     - this IS NOT fast, that is by design - it is written to try to NEVER trip a sensor or alert a sentry

-    - Writes out the nmap results to the dir set forth with -p, file names are in the following format:
+    - Writes out the nmap results to the dir set forth with -p plus a subdir based on the target ip address, file names are in the following format:

             timestamp_ipaddress